 Consider below example for a host running RHEL 7 with 100GB disk space on filesystem for one database and one forest.

 On the other hand, consider disk usage as shown by df -h command for filesystem:

 Adding 5% default OS reserve for Linux gives us total size for this filesystem which is more than 99GB i.e,100 GB appx.

-The reason for difference in metric on Monitoring dashboard and disk usage for filesystem is because monitoring history do not show Journal size and OS reserve space in the report.
+The reason for difference in metrics on Monitoring dashboard and disk usage for filesystem is because monitoring history does not show Journal size and OS reserve space in the report.